I-Guy/NomClasse/README.md

 Then you can just click on the DE button, this will create automatically your design matrix.
 And output a DE.csv containing fold change and pvalue.
 The DE button use diffexpr which is a python implementation of DesEQ2.

-Volcano : You have to load count matrix and design matrix , then just click on volcano plot.
+Volcano , PCA (2d , 3d ) : You have to load count matrix and design matrix , then just click on the button.

+Heatmap , Gene ontology : you have to load the count matrix then just click on the button